JMakim/cybersecurityUofTCopy/Class-B/04-Linux-SysAdmin-Fundamentals/2/Activities/03_Talk_to_John/Unsolved/README.md

 3. Run `sudo john shadow_copy`
      - **Note**: This command is all you need to crack passwords.

 4. This will take some time, but let John the Ripper run, and take note of any passwords you find.
-If you find that it is taking too long, remember that there is an option to use a predefined wordlist with `john`

 —--